2019 is upon us, and things are already heating up!

-Fifteen of the world’s finest chainsaw artists have agreed to come to Libby to test their skills against each other in pursuit of the first-ever Kootenai Country Montana championship.
-The competitors include carvers from all across the United States, as well as two from the United Kingdom and one from Japan.
+Twenty of the world’s finest chainsaw artists have agreed to come to Libby to test their skills against each other in pursuit of the third annual Kootenai Country Montana International Chainsaw Carving Championship.
+The competitors include carvers from all across the United States, as well as around the world.

-The competition will be an intense, three-day affair with the artists carving not only their competition masterpiece, but also engaging in several hour-long “quick carve” events during scheduled breaks.
+The competition will be an intense, four-day affair with the artists carving not only their competition masterpiece, but also engaging in several hour-long “quick carve” events during scheduled breaks.

 The competition will be held on the street, allowing the public to watch the artists at work.

-The event is scheduled to begin Friday, Sept.
-15, 2017, in Libby.
-Carvers will work Friday, Saturday, and Sunday morning on their competition pieces with short “quick-carve” breaks.
+The event is scheduled to begin Thursday, September 12th in Libby.
+Carvers will work Thursday, Friday, Saturday, and Sunday morning on their competition pieces with short “quick-carve” breaks.
 The quick-carve pieces will be available for public auction during the competition.
-The event will also feature a special Artists’ Reception & Auction on Saturday, with special pieces created by the competitors available for bidding and purchase.
+The event will also feature a special Artists’ Reception where the public can meet the artists and learn more about this truly fascinating art form.